REF-RAS/cgras_detector/docs/ERROR_CODE.md

-## List of Processing Errors and System Issues
+## Summary of Processing Errors and System Issues

 ### Procssing Errors